FiloteSerban/Pixel-Eater-/README.md

   If the user beats one of the 5 scores from the leaderboard, a message is displayed on the LCD and he/she has to enter his/her name.

   After that, when entering the Highscores section of the menu, their name will be displayed there.

+  ## Easter Egg
+    If, at the end of your game, you have a score that is a multiple of 100, your score will double itself.

   ## YouTube demo
   https://youtu.be/6aw4ytRnKmw